sara-sabr/ITStrategy/_pages/en/strategy-build-vs-buy.md

 ### Governance, Compliance, and Reporting

 1. IT Solutions are understood as a collection of IT Products and as such, each IT Product must be assessed on its own as well as the sum of all the IT Products composing the IT Solution.
+2. IT Solutions are obtained in a way that minimizes the risks to the department and to its ability to Canadians (see [Risk Managing the Obtention of Software](#risk-managing-the-obtention-of-software)).
+As such:
-2. Complex and core to mandate IT Solutions are designed internally to ESDC.
+   1. Complex and core to mandate IT Solutions are designed internally to ESDC.
       - Small and iterative IT Projects are favored (see [Targed Solution Delivery Model](strategy-target-solution-delivery-model.html)) to deliver the IT Products that will be components to the IT Solution.
       - IT Solutions Architecture is a key partner throughout the lifecycle of the IT Solutions but IT Products teams have authority to operate and take responsibility for their own products.
-   - Leveraging external third party integrators is allowed but Solutions Architecture remains in control to ESDC.
       - IT Solutions are architected iteratively over time, with each gate and iteration providing additional information as to choosing the best IT Products to compose them (see [Targed Solution Delivery Model](strategy-target-solution-delivery-model.html)).
+      - Leveraging external third party integrators is supported but IT Solutions Architecture remains in control to ESDC throughout its lifecycle and abides by its [Architectural Principles](#architecture).
-3. Complex but not core to mandate IT Solutions are designed internally
+   2. Complex but not core to mandate IT Solutions are designed internally.
-4. Non-complex and not core to mandate IT Solutions may be designed and delivered by third party integrators.
+   3. Non-complex and not core to mandate IT Solutions may be designed and delivered by third party integrators.
-5. IT Solutions, whether built internally or built by a third party and delivered as a set of prepackaged COTS to configure and/or as software as a service, adhere to the Architectural principles as listed in section [Architecture](#architecture)
+3. IT Solutions, whether built internally or built by a third party and delivered as a set of prepackaged COTS to configure and/or as software as a service, adhere to the Architectural principles as listed in section [Architecture](#architecture)
-6. IT Solutions must provide their overall and individual IT products metrics internally to ESDC.
+4. IT Solutions must provide their overall and individual IT products metrics internally to ESDC.
 Metrics are comprised of the following:
    - Accessibility test results
    - Integration testing results
    - Security test results
    - API consumption statistics
    - Production deployment audit traces
    - Availability statistics
-7. Security Assessment & Authority (SA&A) uses the Target-SA&A methodology
+5. Security Assessment & Authority (SA&A) uses the Target-SA&A methodology
-8. Accessibility Assessment uses the Target-Accessibility methodology
+6. Accessibility Assessment uses the Target-Accessibility methodology
-9. Audit Assessment uses the Target-Audit methodology
+7. Audit Assessment uses the Target-Audit methodology
-10. IT Solutions reuse existing IT Products, including:
+8. IT Solutions reuse existing IT Products, including:
     - Internally developed software
     - Open Source Software (internally and externally developed)
     - Third party Services (SaaS, PaaS, and IaaS) and COTS